|

 Methodologies

-UBL 2.0 implements a new approach to code list specification
+UBL 2.x implements an innovative approach to code list specification

 OASIS Customer Information Quality Technical Committee) of